jrhenderson1988/jrhenderson1988.github.io/_posts/2022-07-23-rusty-java-streams.md

 ## Stream operations

-Right now, all we can do with our custom streams implementation is define a new stream and collect it into a list.
+Right now, all we can do is define a new stream and collect it into a list.
 That doesn't provide much value.
 Let's add some operations that make it more useful.

 Before we do that, let's define another interface: